 During the free time between the morning classes and lunch, you can visit the Art Center and see what all our vendors have made available for purchase or perhaps wander around the beautiful Guilford College campus (hint: there are some great rocking chairs in the front of Founder's Hall.
 The campus has a lovely lake, hiking trails in the woods, lots of wildlife like rabbits, deer and groundhogs, and some of the most amazing trees you've ever met!)

 Lunch will be served at noon at Founder's Hall in the cafeteria - as are all the meals included in your tuition.
-The new caterer for the college does some really fine foods, including enough to satisfy the vegetarians in our group.
+The college chefs make some delicious healthy meals, including enough to satisfy the vegetarians in our group.
 Some of the veggies are grown in Guilford's own organic gardens!
 Lunch hours are noon - 1 pm.
 After lunch, you'll have a little bit of time before your afternoon workshop, which begins at 1:30 PM.
 The Guilford campus is not large, so you'll have plenty of time to get to your workshop.

 Afternoon workshops are from 1:30 - 3:30 PM.
 After your afternoon workshop, there will be structured free time activities available between 3:45 - 4:45 PM.
 Of course, you are free to do anything you'd like!